 John 1:5-9 (NIV)

-The light shines in the darkness, and the darkness has not overcome[a] it.
+The light shines in the darkness, and the darkness has not overcome it.
 There was a man sent from God whose name was John.
-7 He came as a witness to testify concerning that light, so that through him all might believe.
-8 He himself was not the light; he came only as a witness to the light.
+He came as a witness to testify concerning that light, so that through him all might believe.
+He himself was not the light; he came only as a witness to the light.
 The true light that gives light to everyone was coming into the world.

 John 12:35-36 (NIV)